Adhesive Capsulitis

 MRI imaging can reveal a thickening of the glenohumeral joint capsule in adhesive capsulitis (Fig. 2), but also can be used to rule out other conditions affecting the shoulder, such as subacromial impingement syndrome.

-The condition is more common in diabetic patients, therefore anyone presenting with adhesive capsulitis without any risk factors or precipitating events, HbA1c and blood glucose measurements may be useful.
+The condition is more common in diabetic patients, therefore for anyone presenting with adhesive capsulitis without any risk factors or precipitating events, checking the HbA1c and blood glucose measurements may be useful.
+It can also be associated with autoimmune thyroid disease and therefore measuring TSH levels can be indicated.

 Figure 2 – MRI scan showing thickening of the glenohumeral joint capsule